Official Showaddywaddy Web Site Rod Deas

 Rod Deas - Bass - 1973 to January 2019

-Rod spent some time living in London, and during this time was a member of a group called 'Jackel’, who were very nearly nationally successful.
+In his early 20s, Rod spent some time living in London, and during this time was a member of a group called 'Jackel’, who were very nearly nationally successful.

 Later, after moving to Leicester from London, Rod joined The Golden Hammers (a band featuring Malcolm Allured, Bill Gask and Russ Field).
 Golden Hammers joined with Choise to form Showaddywaddy in 1973, after the two bands met at the Fosse Way pub in Leicester.